agvolkov5/schedule-notifier-bot/README.md

 	"non-jacket auditoriums": ["102", "105", "106"]
 }
 ```
-Notice, `schedule.json` has a "non-jacket auditoriums" property.
-This is needed to alert students to leave their outerwear in a wardrobe, because today will be classes in a computer auditoriums.
+Note that `schedule.json` has a "non-jacket classrooms" property.
+This is neccessary to remind students to leave their outerwear in a cloak-room, because on a specific day there will be classes in a computer classroom.

 ## Screenshots